BBBSnowball/nixcfg/README.md

 * WPA Enterprise with hostapd plus a small script for managing client certificates
 * Firewall configuration with Shorewall.
 * See `modules` for all the small but useful stuff.
+* Start a Nix shell with all the apps: `nix-shell https://github.com/BBBSnowball/nixcfg/archive/refs/heads/master.tar.gz` (including `nixFlakes`, which is *very* useful for bootstrapping)

 Hardware (with NixOS):